 The only other realistic location that is on the park grounds is Tambopaxi.
-There is the lesser known and exclusive Hacienda Yanayurco.
+There is the lesser-known and exclusive Hacienda Yanayurco.
 Located on paths that can barely be called dirt roads, it is only accessible by 4-wheel-drive vehicles.
 And that is in ALL weather.
-In fact, if you would like to stay at this destination, please make arrangements with an agency who will also provide a guide and vehicle (or ask for a recommendation).
+In fact, if you would like to stay at this destination, please make arrangements with an agency that will also provide a guide and vehicle (or ask for a recommendation).

 Otherwise, all lodges are located outside of the park gates.
 Two of the closest we mentioned previously in this article, Haciendas Los Mortiños and Porvenir.
 But there are others!
-Check them out on our Booking.com map.
-Hopefully, one of these will meet your needs!
+If you’re unsure which would be the best fit for your trip, reach out!